Updated: Nov 2

 You can lower the J-bar on the pinion side in order to tighten the car on corner exit, which gives the car more traction

 If I am at a track like Tri City Speedway (Pontoon Beach, Illinois) – which is known for being a “tight in” type of racetrack – I would take a look at my J-bar placement on the frame if I was too tight getting in the corner.
 I would lower the J-bar on the frame with hopes of it making my corner entry freer, which would allow me to carry more speed into the corner.
+Update: 11/2/22 this is a rear tire adjustment not a front tire, if the car don't turn in the corner you may still need to make a front end adjustment to the setup.
+What you are wanting is the rear tire to step out some before taking a set on the RR or scotching up.

 A standard setting for most J-bars would be 8-9 inches from the bottom of the frame to the center of the J-bar heim.
 The standard setting on the J-bar would be the center of the pinion.
+Update: Lets start at center of pinion with a 6" to 7" split on mounting points and tune the split to the speed of the track.

 Here is a quick rule of thumb we have used over time when it comes to moving the J-Bar.
 Frame side for entry, up to tighten and down to loosen the car on gas, and on the pinion side on exit.

 Hopefully this article gives you some insight on exactly what a J-bar is and its function on a race car.
 Thanks again to people in racing like Billy Jr and his dad for all they have done, we are going to add to this as a on going blog about the j-bar and how it works.
-Many ideas into its function and some that are opinions and not fact but still make sense because of the unknown about the rear roll center and its migration int the car.
+Many ideas into its function and some that are opinions and not fact but still make sense because of the unknown about the rear roll center and its migration in the car.

 With the growing amount of unknown info about the function of a j-bar lets look at a couple of basic ideas in how it works.
 The reason I say we are learning less is because we have more input the subject due to technologies which is creating theories not facts.
 So, with out adding to them lets agree on these few facts.